shardfilterbox/python_app/README.md

     - Install requirements (Flask)
 - Pushed to GitHub
 - Configured CircleCI integration
+- Tested CircleCI testing
+    - Updated Readme to trigger a successful test
+    - Edited hello.py so that it would fail test
--
+    - Confirmed failed in CircleCI
-Create a PR and see CircleCI in action
+    - Fixed and confirmed successful in CircleC